vpsfreecz/vpsadminos/docs/osctld/distributions.md

 Unsupported distributions can be used without any restrictions, except that *osctld* will be able to configure the network only on the host, containers will have to be configured manually.
-Hostname configuration will, function only partially (at runtime, no persistent configuration).
-DNS resolvers and changing passwords should work on most distributions.
+Hostname configuration will function only partially (at runtime, no persistent configuration).
+DNS resolvers and password changing should work on most distributions.

 ## Implementation
 Distribution support code is a part of *osctld*, it's programmed in Ruby, see directory `osctld/lib/osctld/dist_config`. *osctld* expects one class for each distribution, with `OsCtld::DistConfig::Base` as its superclass.
-One method for each configurable part:
+There is a method for each configurable part:

  - `set_hostname`
  - `network`